anouarjlidi/AgateApps/docs/technical.md

 Only the base template and the EasyAdmin ([view below](#backoffice)) views are stored in `app/Resources/views`, as of the layout & includes and form themes.

-## CMS

-With [OrbitaleCmsBundle](https://github.com/Orbitale/CmsBundle), a very simple CMS is handled for every configured subdomains.
-Each can have its own CMS as long as every `Page` object is configured with the `host` property.

 ## Backoffice

 The backoffice is powered by [EasyAdminBundle](https://github.com/javiereguiluz/EasyAdminBundle).